theRealAph/ScopeLocals/README.md

 One useful way to think of extent locals is as invisible, effectively final, parameters that are passed through every method invocation.
-These parameters will be accessible within the exxtent of a extent local's binding operation (the set of methods invoked within the binding extent, and any methods invoked transitively by them).
+These parameters will be accessible within the extent of a binding operation. [ Do we need that sentence? ]

 ```
   // Declare extent locals x and y